semgrep-cli contributing

 The Homebrew shortcut

-If you installed Semgrep via Homebrew with brew install semgrep
+If you installed Semgrep via Homebrew with brew install semgrep,

-binary was bundled within that installation,
+a semgrep-core binary was bundled within that installation,

-but is not made available on your $PATH
+but is not made available on your $PATH by default.

-You can add the bundled binary to your $PATH
+You can add the bundled binary to your $PATH with this series of commands,

-provided you have jq
+provided you have jq installed:

 export SEMGREP_BREW_INSTALLED_VERSION="$(brew info --json semgrep | jq '.[0].installed[0].version' -r)"